Contents of Article

-However, as you probably already know (as you’re reading this article) picking a dog harness is nowhere near as straightforward as it seems.
+As you probably already know (as you’re reading this article) picking a dog harness is nowhere near as straightforward as it seems.
+Just like purchasing any other pet product, you want to do your research and make the best choice for your dog.
 What kind should you choose?
 How are they different?
-Are certain harnesses better suited to certain dogs?
+Are certain harnesses better suited to certain breeds and sizes of dog?

 Let’s get started.